esa/NIDN/docs/tutorial.rst

 FDTD is a numerical simulation method based on finite differences, which updates the E and H field on a regular point during each time step based on Maxwell's equations

-The transmission and reflection coefficients are calculated by simulation twice for each frequency, one time with the material and one time in vacuum/free space.
+To get a spectrum in NIDN, the transmission and reflection coefficients are calculated by simulating twice for each frequency, one time with the material and one time in vacuum/free space.
 The transmission coefficient is the rms value of the signal from the material simulation divided by the rms of the signal from the free space simulation.
 The reflection coefficent is calculated in a similar way, but the free space reflection signal is substracted from the material reflection signal, in remove the unreflected signal from the detector.